-Documentation

-- For security purposes, I will document my attendance at the main office or security desk at my placement upon arrival and departure.
-I will also maintain a timesheet that documents the dates and times of my attendance.
-This timesheet must be signed by a school administrator or my Cooperating Teacher and must document relevant daily activities. - I have taken the Mantoux (TB) test, my doctor has read it, a negative result has been clearly documented, and the form has been submitted to the Office of Clinical Experiences and to the school district, if required by my placement. - □ I have completed all pre-requisites for my placement, which may include a criminal background check, the Mantoux test, fingerprinting documentation, a substitute's certification, Protecting God's Children and/or an interview with the school principal,

-- SHU CEHS Appendix: Clinical Placement Contract school administrators or cooperating teacher.
-I understand that failure to complete these steps could delay the start of my placement or lead to cancellation of the placement offer. - □ I understand I am required to maintain any required documentation.
-I will maintain all mandatory documents for successful completion of my clinical practice, including but not limited to a signed timesheet of hours served in the clinical placement.
+SHU CEHS Appendix: Clinical Placement Contract administrators or cooperating teacher.
+I understand that failure to complete these steps could delay the start of my placement or lead to cancellation of the placement offer.
+I understand I am required to maintain any required documentation.
+I will maintain all mandatory documents for successful completion of my clinical practice, including but no limited to a signed timesheet of hours served in the clinical placement.
 I will ask my cooperating teacher to complete my evaluations in order to receive a grade for this clinical placement.

-Affidavit of Acceptance of Student Responsibilities

-- □ I agree to abide by the Professional Code of the College of Education and Human Services.
-I understand that failure to adhere to the Professional Code regulations may result in one or more of the following: - Failing grade for a clinical placement - Withdrawal from a clinical placement - Additional hours of observation and teaching added to clinical placement - Completion of an additional, entirely new clinical placement - Referral to the Education Studies Retention Committee for review.
+Affidavit of Acceptance of Student Responsibilities ☐ I agree to abide by the Professional Code of the College of Education and Human Services.
+I understand that failure to adhere to the Professional Code regulations may result in one or more of the following: • Failing grade for a clinical placement • Withdrawal from a clinical placement • Additional hours of observation and teaching added to clinical placement • Completion of an additional, entirely new clinical placement • Referral to the Education Studies Retention Committee for review.
 Any of these consequences may delay or prevent completion of degree requirements and/or prevent recommendation for licensure.

-- □ I agree to all of the above requirements.
+I have read the Criminal History Background Approval policies in the Clinical Placement Handbook.
+I understand the offenses in the N.J.S.A.18A:6-71 statue that guides the NJDOE Criminal History Review process.
+I also understand that should I have an offense that prohibits me from receiving an approved Criminal Background Check that I will not be eligible for placement.
+I agree to all of the above requirements.
 I understand that the Director of the Office of Clinical Experiences may institute additional requirements during the course of my clinical practice because of changes in institutional policies, placement requests and/or New Jersey Department of Education statutes and licensure requirements.
-Any addendums added to clinical placements will be announced in a timely manner to all students in the Education Studies program. - □ I verify I have read the Clinical Placement handbook and agree to abide by all of the policies and procedures outlined in the handbook.
+Any addendums added to clinical placements will be announced in a timely manner to all students in the Education Studies program.
+I verify I have read the Clinical Placement Handbook and agree to abide by all of the policies and procedures outlined in the handbook.
 I understand that failure to do so can result in the loss of placement for the semester, additional hours added on to a placement, completion of an additional placement and/or referral to the Retention Committee.

-Print Name: \\\\\ Date: \\\\\

-Teacher Candidate's Signature:

-Semester:

-Program of Study
+Print Name: Date: Signature: Semester: Program of Study (ESED, DVSL, ESAB, SCED, SSED, CEAS):